What Is a Healthcare Ombudsman? Texas Guide for Facilities

 After the establishment of this federal initiative, many states have since created their own programs whereby health service issues are resolved through the help of an ombudsman.
 Texas has implemented an expansive program to not only protect the rights of LTC residents, but also address a variety of other health-related complaints from state citizens.

 If you’re a facility leader preparing for interactions with a Texas ombudsman, you may be wondering what to expect.
-The following overview describes what the Texas ombudsman program is, who it’s for, and how it relates to your facility.
+In this guide, we’ll discuss the Texas ombudsman program, explain how ombudsmen serve patient needs, and provide tips to help your facility make the most out of your ombudsman partnership.

 What Is the Texas Ombudsman Program?